NavigatingCancer/codeguide/README.md

 - On-board new staff regularly.
 - Have a number of codebases that developers dip in and out of.

-Whilst codeguides are typically more suited to product teams—large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time—all developers should strive for a degree of standardization in their code.
+Whilst codeguides are typically more suited to product teams-large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time-all developers should strive for a degree of standardization in their code.

 A good codeguide, when well followed, will: